VaxPex/LanguageSystem/README.md

 use VaxPex\LanguageSystem;

 //Example
-//You need to add test to the both of lang files on the data of the plugin if(LanguageSystem::getPlayerLang($player) == "de_DE"){
+//You need to add "test" to the both of lang files on the data of the plugin if(LanguageSystem::getPlayerLang($player) == "de_DE"){
   $player->sendMessage("de", LanguageSystem::translateString("test"));
 }elseif(LanguageSystem::getPlayerLang($player) == "ru_RU"){